TaitoUnited/taito-cli/docs/docs/03-quick-start.md

 ### Setting up infrastructure

+> You should skip setting up infrastructure in the following situations:
+>
-> You can skip this step, if you want to run your projects only locally for now.
-IMPORTANT: Skip this step if your organization is already using Taito CLI.
-In such case you should use the existing infrastructure instead of creating a new zone.
-Ask for taito configuration settings from your colleagues and copy-paste the settings to your `~/.taito/taito-config.sh` file.
+> - You want to run your projects only locally for now.
+> - Your organization is already using Taito CLI.
+In such case you should use the existing infrastructure, and ask for taito configuration settings from your colleagues and copy-paste the settings to your `~/.taito/taito-config.sh` file.

-You can create a new zone with the following steps.
-If you already have an existing infrastructure, but no Taito CLI configurations for it, skip the step 2.
+> - You already have an existing infrastructure, but no Taito CLI configurations for it.
+In such case, you should execute the following steps, but skip the step 2.

+You can create a new zone with the following steps:

 1. Create a new zone configuration based on one of the [infrastructure templates](https://taitounited.github.io/taito-cli/templates#infrastructure-templates).
 For example: